OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 - Applicable only to online-meeting service providers.
 - Currently in preview.
 - At present, Android is the only supported client.
 Support on iOS is coming soon.
-- Only admin-installed add-ins should show up on the meeting compose screen, replacing the default Teams or Skype option.
+- Only admin-installed add-ins will appear on the meeting compose screen, replacing the default Teams or Skype option.
 User-installed add-ins won't activate.
 - The add-in icon should be in grayscale using hex code #919191 or its equivalent in other color formats.
 - Only one UI-less command is supported in Appointment Organizer (compose) mode.